-David’s research is practice and process-oriented and frequently draws on Heideggerian-Wittgensteinian approaches to social practices to engaging with cross-level management research problems.
-His research interests lie primarily in the broad areas of strategy and innovation, and his current research concerns second-order technology and innovation management, DiY laboratory science innovation policy and practice, strategy-as-practice, strategic foresight, relationalism and process theory, and the temporality, interconnectedness, and the making of European cosmopolitan marketplaces.
-Methodologically, much of his work is qualitative oriented and focuses on theorising organizing repertoires, performative routines, and how activities, dispositions, and choices get ordered over time to shape strategy in organizing.
-He frequently employs microstoria, narratives, and publicly available archival datasets for his empirical inquiries.
+David’s research is practice and process-oriented, and frequently draws on Heideggerian-Wittgensteinian approaches to social practices to engaging with cross-level management research problems.
+His research interests primarily focus on the intersection of strategic management, international management, and innovation.
+His current research concerns relationalism and process theory, second-order technology and innovation management, strategy-as-practice, strategic foresight and temporality, discursive practices, and the world making of European cosmopolitan marketplaces.
+Methodologically, much of his work is qualitative oriented and focuses on theorising organizing repertoires, performative routines, and how activities, dispositions, and choices get ordered over time to shape innovation and strategy in organizing.
+He frequently employs microstoria, narratives, and publicly available archival-datasets for his empirical inquiries.

-David has authored 120+ articles in refereed academic journals, international conference proceedings, and book chapters.
-His recent edited book on ‘Strategic foresight and innovation management’ was published by Routledge in 2020, and his very recent papers have appeared in various outlets, including Work, Employment and Society, International Marketing Review, Economic and Industrial Democracy, Journal of Business Research, Technological Forecasting and Social Change, IEEE Transactions on Engineering Management, R&D Management, Technovation, International Journal of Production Research,Science and Public Policy, Journal of Technology Transfer, Scandinavian Journal of Management, Production Planning and Control, European Urban and Regional Studies, Environmental Science and Policy, Journal of Economic Issues, Journal of Intellectual Capital, and the International Journal of Human Resource Management.
+David has authored 140+ articles in refereed academic journals, international conference proceedings, and book chapters.
+His recent edited book on ‘Strategic foresight and innovation management’ was published by Routledge in 2020, and his very recent papers have appeared in various outlets, including Work, Employment and Society, International Marketing Review, Economic and Industrial Democracy, Journal of Business Research, Technological Forecasting and Social Change, IEEE Transactions on Engineering Management, R&D Management, Technovation, International Journal of Production Research,Science and Public Policy, Journal of Technology Transfer, Scandinavian Journal of Management, Production Planning and Control, European Urban and Regional Studies, Environmental Science and Policy, Journal of Economic Issues, International Journal of Entrepreneurial Behaviour and Research, European Management Review, and the International Journal of Human Resource Management.

 - BA(Hons) PhD